BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5-LCS-General.md

 **Security Testing** involves testing the organization’s software in its runtime environment, in order to both discover vulnerabilities, and establish a minimum standard for software releases.

-**Lifecycle Security Testing** involves testing the latest software releases in the system's environments against previously designed penetration testing routines as well as the integration of these testing routines into continuous integration/ delivery mechanisms with feedback loops to software design and implementation.
+**Lifecycle Security Penetration Testing** involves testing the latest software releases in the system's environments against previously designed penetration testing routines as well as the integration of these testing routines into continuous integration/ delivery mechanisms with feedback loops to software design and implementation.

 …_more on page 14_